Changing Our World from the Inside Out

 - Promote a deep understanding of the complexities of race, class, culture and other social identity issues, and the impact of social power dynamics on our lives.

 - Instill principles and practices that foster greater balance and harmony between often conflicted aspects of self, community, and society at large.

-- Enhance participants’ ability to effectively deal with conflict and complexity, to recognize and embrace multiple perspectives, and to fluidly shift between these as appropriate.
+- Enhance leaders’ ability to effectively address conflict and complexity, to recognize and embrace multiple perspectives, and to fluidly shift between these as appropriate.

-- Facilitate liberatory and transformative processes that teach people to move beyond defensive reactivity into intentional response, visionary action and pro-active leadership.
+- Teach liberatory and transformative processes that allow people to move beyond defensive reactivity into intentional response, visionary action and pro-active leadership.

 - Encourage attitudes, values, states of being, discipline and ethical behaviors that, practiced in community, foster a greater sense of hope, possibility and collective strength toward social transformation.